Shigella and Salmonella cases reported in travellers returning from Cape Verde

 Advice for health professionals

-If a returning traveller presents with gastrointestinal symptoms after foreign travel, consider bacterial infections, including shigellosis as a diagnosis.
+If a returning traveller presents with gastrointestinal symptoms after travel to Cape Verde, consider bacterial and parasitic infections, including Shigella, Salmonella, diarrheagenic E. coli and E. histolytica.
 Testing should be arranged through local microbiology laboratories and confirmed cases reported to the local health protection team.
-Shigella infection can usually be treated with rehydration fluids and antibiotics.
+Shigella and Salmonella infections are also usually treated with fluids and by managing symptoms; severe infections will need antibiotics.

 Search by